Boreas618/boreas618.github.io/os-notes/memory-management-mechanisms.md

 We can combine these two approaches by using a segmented memory where each segment is managed by a multi-level page table.
 In the protected mode of the 80386, memory addressing involves two distinct elements: processor registers dedicated to holding segment numbers, and the virtual addresses used within these segments.

-> However, you must notice that the segment numbers are used for backward compatibility with 8086 and 80286.
-A flat model is more mainstream in the 80386.
+> However, it's important to note that segment numbers are retained primarily for backward compatibility with the 8086 and 80286 architectures.
+In the 80386, a flat memory model is more prevalent, even though segmentation is still supported.
+Essentially, multi-level paged segmentation is not the primary addressing model in this context.

-The  protected mode 80386 has a per-process **Local Descriptor Table** (LDT), equivalent to a segment table.
+The  protected mode in 80386 has a per-process **Local Descriptor Table** (LDT), equivalent to a segment table.
 Each entry (descriptor) points to the (multi-level) page table for that segment along with the segment length and segment access permissions.
 To start a process, the operating system sets up the LDT and initializes a register, the **Local Descriptor Table Register** (LDTR), that contains the address and length of the LDT.

 There's also a **Global Descriptor Table** (GDT).
 The GDT describes system segments, including the operating system itself.